 This non-verbal sign of resentment in marriage is often exhibited by women.
-“Women may either completely cut off and stop engaging with their partner or they may go to the other end and try and provoke.
+“Women may either completely cut off and stop engaging with their partner or they may go to the other extreme and try and provoke.
 Women want explanations more than men but might hesitate to ask for one, especially if their partner is dismissive of the problem.
 That’s when they use words to provoke and get a reaction,” says Prachi.
 Needless to say, it leads to more anger and toxicity.

 3. The silent treatment and avoidance are the norm

 This is more seen among men.
-While women can be confrontational, men give the silent treatment when they want to show contempt in a marriage.
+While women can be confrontational, men give silent treatment when they want to show contempt in a marriage.
 It is regular for them to withdraw when they have a problem while a woman’s natural tendency is to talk it out and connect with someone.
 Other signs that your husband resents you include comparisons and needless jibes.
 They may make off-hand remarks about someone else’s wife or friends knowing that it may rattle you.
 When that happens, overcoming resentment in a marriage may seem extremely difficult.

 4. Argument as a way of life

-Constant, unending relationship arguments are also signs of resentment in marriage.
+Constant, unending relationship arguments are also signs of resentment.
 From household matters to important decisions of life, partners who resent each other love to disagree on everything because these fights are the only things that bring them together.
 Confused?
 Let us explain.
 Some men and women subconsciously seek a fight because that’s the only point where they have an honest conversation with each other.